 "Act" or "ETSA" means the Emergency Telephone System Act [50 ILCS 750].

-"Administrator" means the Department's Statewide 9-1-1 Administrator.
+"Administrator" means the Statewide 9-1-1 Administrator.

 "Adverse Action" means any action taken to deny, reject, reduce, suspend, or terminate a grant application, request to materially amend a grant, or grant payment.